MrMicrowaveOven/AlgorithmsCurriculum/rs-new/plan.md

   * Study
   * Practice more

+## Note on Job Requirements

+**Ignore job requirements**.
+If a place is hiring a senior Rails dev, they probably want entry-level people, too.
+Look up if there is a more appropriate position to apply for on their company website.
+Send a resume to the most relevant, even if it doesn't look like a perfect fit.
+Lots of companies have openings they don't list.

+Furthermore, if it says Python or Django or JavaScript, you're good for those too.
+Apply.
+If you see a bunch of additional technologies on the job requirements list that you don't know, don't worry about it.
+Apply, let them take a look at your projects and resume, and let them decide if they'd like to talk to you.
+Oftentimes they simply pack the requirements list with a lot of "nice-to-haves."

+Definitely don't be deterred by a requirement of a 4-year degree.
+All companies simply want competent developers and they have their various strategies of going about finding those developers.
+You are a competent developer, so apply and see if you and the company are a good fit.

+## Resume

+* Limit to one page
+* Focus strongly on your projects, technology.
+* Lookup the right capitalization, spelling of the techs you used.
+It looks really dumb if you get this wrong.

+## GitHub

+Now is the time to clean up your repos!

+* Remove early projects
+* Remove unfinished projects
+* Make sure that all projects have custom READMEs and descriptions
+* Fix code style and refactor!
+This is your portfolio.
+Make it something that you are proud of, and is the most accurate representation of the best code that you can write.

+## Whiteboarding style

+* Be confident; even if you don't know the answer, try to engage the problem, don't give up.
+If you keep telling an interviewer you don't know how to do something, they'll start to believe you.
+* Take a few seconds to think about the problem before starting.
+You don't have to have the whole solution in your head; these problems are meant to be worked over on a board.
+But you should have a bit of direction.
+* Ask clarifying questions as necessary.
+* Talk through the problem; they want to see the process going on in your head.
+If you don't talk, the interviewer doesn't learn how you break-down and analyze a problem.
+* The interviewer may give you hints.
+They will ask questions to keep you on track.
+Don't be flustered or think you're failing; this is normal.
+* Don't explicitly ask for hints, though.
+If you are truly stuck or don't know how to begin, ask questions.
+* Start by solving a simpler version of the problem, or provide a very simplistic solution, even if it is slow, just to get get some partial credit points on the board.
+* If they ask you "does this work", take a moment to think.
+Walk through the steps; out loud is fine.
+If you say yes, say it like you believe it; interviewers don't like to think people are just praying they'll get the answer right.
+* If you hit a hard part, tell the interviewer that you recognize that your approach to the problem has hit a snag, and that you'll have to fix something.
+* Listen to the interviewer.
+They are trying to help you.
+They get annoyed if they feel like you don't listen.

 ## The Plan

 Everyday for the next 3-9 weeks (until you're jobbed), you will be